ijonas/satstacker/README.md

 This script is pretty basic, but I've got plans to enhance it over time (read: weekends).

 1. Telegram notifications
-2. Auto-timing, i.e. set a budget and the script will figure out - depending on your budget - how often you can buy 0.001 BTC from Kraken.
-3. More sat-stacking by automatically transfering your BTC to Block.Fi and earning interest there.
+2. More sat-stacking by automatically transfering your BTC to Block.Fi and earning interest there.

 My intention is for the list above to be optional so you can still run the script in "basic" mode.